 “When” refers to both the time of day and the season.

 “Where” describes the specific country, city, neighborhood or location.

 How do most crimes occur?
-Pickpocketing is less frightening than gunpoint or knife point.
-Arson is probably another deal breaker.
+Pickpocketing is less frightening than being held at gunpoint or knifepoint.
+Arson is probably another deal-breaker.

 “Why” is perhaps the biggest question.
 Some people say inflation and poverty increases crime.
 In other cases – as we’ve recently seen in France and the United States – the motivations are political.

 When doing your research, look at the big picture.
 Study the inflation patterns and increasing or decreasing poverty levels.
 Learn about the country’s relationship with its immediate neighbors.
 How does the rest of the world perceive the country?